 Some parents may wish to avoid antibiotics, and will request an alternative approach to treatment with antibiotics where 1) they are found to be a GBS carrier, and 2) they develop any of the risk factors mentioned above which make it ten times more likely that the baby will get sick.
 This approach was based on a previous standard of care before universal testing and treatment for positive status was adopted.

 The short answer is yes!
-We can easily administer antibiotics at home once you are active labor.
+We can easily administer antibiotics at home once you are active labour.

 In the general population, there is about a 1 in 10,000 chance of having a severe allergic reaction requiring emergency treatment to these antibiotics, which is considered extremely rare.
-If you have a strong history of antibiotic allergies (i.e. a higher chance of having an anaphylactic reaction), your midwife may discuss the option of doing at least the first dose in the hospital.
+If you have a strong history of antibiotic allergies (i.e. a higher chance of having an anaphylactic reaction), your midwife may discuss the option of doing at least the first and second doses in the hospital.

 The best strategy is to boost your own immune system by being as healthy as you can manage.
 Daily exercise and nutrient-dense food is always a good idea!
 Additionally: